 One of the most serious risks is an injury to the bowel, especially if there are endometriosis lesions in that area.
 For this reason, only a bowel specialist should perform a procedure that involves the bowel.

 - injuries to the bladder

 - recurrence of endometriosis lesions

 - damage to blood vessels

-According to the American College of Obstetricians and Gynecologists, an estimated 40 to 80 percent of women experience pain again within 2 years of having surgery.
+And, according to the American College of Obstetricians and Gynecologists, about 40–80% of women who have undergone this surgery have endometriosis-related pain again within 2 years.

 Many people take medications, such as hormonal therapies, to help control endometriosis symptoms after a laparoscopy.
 It is important to discuss the many options for reducing pain and other symptoms with a doctor.